 - Pension income (or a lump sum payout)

 - Balances in investment accounts (with categories for pre-tax, Roth, and other forms of tax treatment)

 - How much, on average, you save for retirement each year

 After entering information about your finances, you end up with a detailed chart that shows annual cash flows.
 Color-coded bars tell you more about each category of income or expense, and a “score” provides additional feedback on your plan.

 Vanguard’s retirement income calculator is a quick retirement planning tool that gives basic information about your retirement readiness.
-You start by entering your information in narrative form.
+Start by entering your information in narrative form.
 Next, to adjust your inputs, Vanguard provides “sliders” that make it easy to evaluate how different strategies affect your plan.